Egill Skallagrímsson: Runes

 Egil was also a scholar of runes.
 His apparent mastery of their magic powers assisted him several times during his journeys.
-During a feast at Atla-isle, Bard's attempt to poison Egil failed when a rune carved by Egil shattered his poisoned cup.
+During a feast at Atla-isle, Bard's attempt to poison Egil failed when runes carved by Egil shattered his poisoned cup.

 At a companion's request, he examined a sick woman.
 A local land owner, after being denied her hand in marriage, had attempted to carve love-runes.
 Instead, he had mistakenly carved runes causing illness.
 Egil burned the offending runes and carved runes for health, and the woman recovered.
 He then sang a poem declaring that "Runes none should grave ever/Who knows not to read them."

 As for the sick young woman, in addition to burning the runes, Egil ordered her to be lifted out of bed and her old bedding to be thrown away and replaced with new sheets.
 Recovery was swift.

 Runes were also employed by Egil during the raising of the Nithing Pole against King Eirik Bloodaxe and Queen Gunnhildr.